cycle/docs/advanced/testing.md

 }
 ```

-Mock `TransactionInterface` to check the state of the entity after method call.
-Additionally you can mock custom entity repositories:
+Mock `TransactionInterface` to check the state of the entity after the method call.
+Additionally, you can mock custom entity repositories:

 ```php
 class MyService